phenogit/phenogit.github.io/kit-korner-notes.markdown

     Once you go beyond the RKC call, RKC is no longer available Cue bids aren't necessarily control showing, especially when there is not much room to maneuver.
 A cue bid simply shows some slam interest.
     Your general agreements are that when you have a minor-suit fit and a 4-4 major-suit fit is possible, then 4 of a major is an offer to play even if the suit hasn't been previously bid.
+    Our pass over the lead directing double is well-defined.
+In general, unless there is a definition for a specific auction, the pass denies a stopper in the doubled suit if below 3NT and denies a control in the doubled suit above 3N.
+Immediate calls are the bid we would have made without the double, but in addition they show a stopper or a control.
+    After the pass, the person who has made the artificial call will redouble 95% of the time.
+This redouble is a repeat of the artificial call, and our auction will continue as if there were no double, except that we have the added knowledge about whatever the pass showed.
+Thus, the double doesn't change the meanings of our constructive sequences one iota.

     E.g.
         1N!-(2C@)-P-(2D#);